Sara and I will exchange Valentine cards Sunday with a tradition and certainty that only lovers of 32 years understand.

 I also want to point out Sara and I have four boys created by love.

 Two have graduated from college.
 Two have good jobs.
-One is engaged and one, if he is not looking for a wife, one is looking for him.
+One recently married and one, if he is not looking for a wife, one is looking for him.

 My Number Two Son has had girlfriends, but apparently is in a dry spell.
 “I don’t have to buy anything this time!” he said over the phone this week.
-Jacob is always the one who looks on the bright side and he has always made me laugh.
+Jacob is the one who looks on the bright side and he always makes me laugh.